simon387/notes/java/velocity.md

-# infos about template and structure develompment in liferay
+# Notes about template and structure develompment in liferay

 the main used template language is Velocity

-## list variable access
+## List variable access
 ```
 #if (!$slideTitle.getSiblings().isEmpty())
  #foreach ($cur_slideTitle in $slideTitle.getSiblings())